galacean/engine-toolkit/README.md

 ## npm

-The engine is published on npm with full typing support.
+The toolkit is published on npm with full typing support.
 To install, use:

 ```sh
 npm install oasis-engine-toolkit